Find The Best Insurance

 Cigna is one of the largest health insurance companies in the US.

 Formed in 1982 by a merger between the Connecticut General Life Insurance Company (CG) and the INA Corporation, Cigna is currently one of the largest providers of health insurance, dental insurance, disability insurance, and life and accident insurance.
-The health insurance company, Anthem, announced plans to acquire Cigna in 2015; the acquisition is currently blocked by an antitrust suit filed by the US Justice Department.
+In August 2018, Cigna bought the pharmacy administration company Express Scripts.

 Cigna has wide-reaching networks in the states where is it is available.
 Even if your current doctor is not available on the Cigna network, you can petition to get in-network rates for their services through Cigna’s Transition of Care program.

 Cigna plans cover both brand names and generic drugs, with generic drugs costing less than brand name drugs.
 If you need a drug that’s not on their formulary (their master list of drugs they cover), you can appeal for a specific drug.
 If accepted, this drug will be covered at a pre-determined cost.
 You can also appeal for more expensive drugs to have their cost lowered if the cheaper version of that drug is not as effective in treating you.
 You can find the full Cigna formulary by visiting this site and selecting your state.

 You can browse all plans on the Obamacare health insurance marketplace on healthcare.gov, and sort and filter those plans based on your preferences and budget.